ArturSierakowski/traffic-sign-detection-workflow/README.md

 ├── preprocessing/         # Additional transformation tools
 ├── training/              # Training scripts YOLO
 ├── utils/                 # Helper functions
-└── requirements.txt       # Python dependencies
+├── README.md              # You are reading it
-└── README.md              # You are reading it
+├── prediction_pytorch.py  # A script to detect traffic signs on a video └── requirements.txt       # Python dependencies
 ```

 ## 🧪 Training Pipeline – Step by Step